bradh352/ansible-role-base-linux/README.md

    where the DNS server in the template/config is not set right.
 - `fallback_dns_check_host`: Hostname to check for resolution, if not specified, uses www.google.com.
+- `drop_caches`: Boolean.
+Whether or not to periodically drop caches on the running machine.
+This is beneficial in shared VM infrastructure where a machine may "burst" but we know the page cache and buffers are not important to keep around.
+This may allow the memory to be released back to the hypervisor for overprovisioning purposes.

 ## Initial deployment